Know How Barbadillo

 Our oenologists put all of their heart and soul into the winemaking processes, and thanks to all of their hard work, as well as the incredible white albariza soils in which our grapes are grown, we are able to offer our consumers truly unique wines.
 Our oenologists are professional experts who have spent a lifetime building their oenological knowledge through creation and innovation.

-With our own vineyards that stretch over 500 hectares, 16 ageing wineries in Sanlúcar de Barrameda, and a red and white winemaking plant, Barbadillo is one of the largest wineries in the Marco de Jerez vineyard area.
+With 16 aging wineries in Sanlúcar de Barrameda and a vinification plant for white and red grapes, Bodegas Barbadillo is one of the largest wineries in Marco de Jerez

 Barbadillo in numbers

 The story of Bodegas Barbadillo began in the nineteenth century when Benigno Barbadillo moved to Sanlúcar de Barrameda from Mexico with his cousin Manuel López Barbadillo.
 Back in Mexico, Benigno had made his fortune through the real estate, pharmacy, loans and the importation of Spanish wines.

 In 1821, when Mexico declared independence from the Spanish Empire, Benigno made the decision to return to Spain with Manuel in tow, and it was there that he purchased his first winery, named El Toro; an fine example of Andalusian architecture.
 Benigno sold wines throughout Spain, and began to export casks of Sherry to the United Kingdom and America.

 The year 1827 was a real milestone for the winery, since Barbadillo shipped their first casks of Manzanilla to Philadelphia.
 It was such as success that, just a few months later, Barbadillo launched Pastora on the market.
 It was the first and—at the time—the only bottled manzanilla in the world

 Since then the company has been passed down from generation to generation of the Barbadillo family.